Azad77/backup_hashnode/ckqc2f1sb0axm48s11ckz0riv.md

 # False (because the layer is not available)
 ```

-Writing a function to add new layers:
+Next, write a function to add new layers:

 ```python
 def add_layer(gpkg, layer):